enyeartc/NFL/README.md

 ### Improving the Model

 To improve the model, I used a Lasso Regression to limit the complexity of the model.
-LassoCV gave me an optimum alpha of about 0.7 and reduced my dataset from 60 features to 17 meaningful attributes.
+LassoCV gave me an optimum alpha of about 0.7 and reduced my dataset from about 60 features to 17 meaningful attributes.

 | Feature| Coefficients|
 |--------|-------|